manumei/ChirpID-backend/tasks/instructions.md

 Run All Cells from ModelTraining.ipynb, this fetches train_data.csv and all its labeled matrices of grayscale spectrogram pixels per sample, it turns them into torch tensors, and feeds those to the model to run the training process, then saves the model weights as a .pth file, to make future immediate inferences of new audio files to process and predict.

-...coming soon
-- k-fold cross validation
-- grid search regularization techniques
-- grid search architectures
-- grid search learning rate values & techniques
+Please update and complete this markdown.
+The Steps are now:
+- 1.0 MetaData Loading
+- 1.1 Audio Loading
+- 1.2 Audio Extracting
+- 1.3 Audio Specting
+- 1.4 Data Loading
+- 1.5 Training FCNN & Training CNN
+- 1.6 Model Testing